Additional information for your visit

 The Tiltyard Cafe is open with indoor and outdoor seating.
 You can choose from a variety of food and drink including barista-style coffees, teas, pastries, cookies, muffins, cakes, along with light lunch options.

 The Wilderness Kiosk is open at weekends and school holidays, serving ice creams, snacks, teas and filter coffees.
-The Privy Kitchen Café is open from 11.00-15.00 daily.
+The Privy Kitchen Café is also open inside the palace.

 You can shop online for gifts and souvenirs or visit our onsite shops.